Lattice Boltzmann Method for Electromagnetic Wave Scattering: Results and Discussion

-For dielectric spheres with $\varepsilon_r = 2$, the grid resolution was chosen such that $\min \{ a / \Delta x, \lambda_{\varepsilon_r} / \Delta x \} \approx 30$, ensuring adequate resolution of both radius and internal fields.
-The domain sizes, grid resolutions, and computation times are summarized in Table~\ref{table:dielectric_sphere_er_2}.
-These results confirm that the LBM can accurately reproduce the scattering characteristics of dielectric spheres over a wide range of size parameters.
-The strong agreement with analytical solutions establishes the reliability of the method for fully three-dimensional electromagnetic problems, extending its applicability beyond canonical 1D and 2D benchmarks.
+The relative error in the backscattering direction is approximately $50\%$, with localized peaks that reach higher values in regions where the scattered intensity is small.
+This behavior is also reflected in the increased normalized RMS error (Table~\ref{table:sphere_RMS}), which is significantly larger than for smaller size-to-wavelength ratios.
+These discrepancies are attributed to insufficient spatial resolution to fully resolve the rapidly varying angular features at this size-to-wavelength ratio.
+In particular, deviations are most pronounced in the backscattering direction, where accurate resolution requires finer discretization.
+Increasing the resolution (e.g., $\lambda_{\varepsilon_r}/\Delta x \approx 100$) would reduce these errors, but at a significantly higher computational cost in terms of memory and runtime.
+Improving accuracy in such cases is therefore identified as an important direction for future work.

-The scattered electric field components in spherical coordinates $(r,\theta,\phi)$ can be expressed in terms of spherical Bessel and Hankel functions as \cite{balanis2012advanced}:
+For dielectric spheres with $\varepsilon_r = 2$, the grid resolution was selected based on both the particle size and the internal wavelength.
+For the smallest size-to-wavelength ratio ($a/\lambda = 0.1$), the sphere radius was resolved with $a/\Delta x = 30$.
+For the larger size-to-wavelength ratios ($a/\lambda = 1$ and $2$), the resolution was chosen such that the internal wavelength was adequately resolved, with $\lambda_{\varepsilon_r}/\Delta x \approx 50$.
+This ensures sufficient resolution of both the particle geometry and the internal electromagnetic fields.

-Here, $\hat{H}_m^{(2)}$ denotes the spherical Hankel function of the second kind, $P_m^{1}$ is the associated Legendre function, and primes represent differentiation with respect to the argument.
-The coefficients $b_m$ and $c_m$, obtained by enforcing tangential $\mathbf{E}$ and $\mathbf{H}$-field continuity at the sphere surface, are given by
+The computational domain sizes, grid resolutions, and execution times are summarized in Table~\ref{table:dielectric_sphere_er_2}.
+Despite the increased computational cost associated with fully three-dimensional simulations, the results demonstrate that the LBM can reproduce the main scattering characteristics of dielectric spheres over the range of size-to-wavelength ratios considered.